eLearning

 Providing Direction Without Being Too Rigid

 Sometimes, you have to make a recommendation and explain why you’re making it.
-When you do that without pushing too hard, oftentimes, you can provide good direction without being too rigid.
-That means there’s a better chance of directing the project the way it needs to go to be successful.
+When you do that without pushing too hard, you can often provide good direction without being too rigid.
+That means there’s a better chance of directing the project in the way it needs to be successful.

-Sometimes, you just have to give a little nudge; other times, you must sell the idea.
+Sometimes, you must give a little nudge; other times, you must sell the idea.
 When you’re doing it for the benefit of the project and people taking training, it’s worth it.
 Even if you don’t always get it your way, you’ve done your best to provide the best direction for training success.

 Wrap Up

 Becoming a partner rather than an order-taker is essential for the success of every project.
-A lot of education and training goes into becoming a serious instructional designer.
-That’s why it requires endless learning and a lot of practice too.
+A lot of education and training goes into becoming a serious instructional designer, which is why it requires endless learning and a lot of practice.

-Because instructional design is scientifically backed by a process that requires a lot of practice and theoretical knowledge too, instructional designers should never be an order-taker.
-An instructional designer is also not strictly a developer.
-The process must involve analysis and design too.
+Because instructional design is scientifically backed by a process requiring much practice and theoretical knowledge, instructional designers should never be order-takers.
+They are also not strictly developers.
+The process must also involve analysis and design.

 The more value you can bring to a project, the more your skill will be valued.
-That means you’ll get people coming back for more because they know you’re going to add more to a project than you’ll take.
+That means you’ll get people returning for more because they know you’ll add more to a project than you’ll take.
 By building a strong relationship, you can become more successful at providing value and directing a project to reach the correct goal.

-The best thing you can do is to embrace the role of a partner rather than an order-taker.
-It will help the training be more valuable for everyone and, in the end, more successful.
-Every training project we work on, we approach as a valuable instructional design consultant.
+The best thing you can do is embrace the role of a partner rather than an order-taker.
+This will help the training be more valuable for everyone and, in the end, more successful.
+We approach every training project we work on as a valuable instructional design consultant.

-If you’re looking for a strong value and performance-driven partner on your next corporate technical training project that will help employees succeed, schedule a free consultation because we’d love to learn more about your project.
+If you’re looking for a strong value and performance-driven partner on your next corporate technical training project that will help employees succeed, schedule a free consultation.
+We’d love to learn more about your project.

 Leave a Comment